 So the best SaaS companies in the world are following a product-led growth strategy, with customers adopting software “bottoms up” inside an organization.
 With product-led growth, expansion becomes the primary sustainable driver of growth as a company goes from $10M Annual Recurring Revenue (ARR) to $100M ARR.
 Thus, it’s always a great investment to find better ways to delight your VIP customers – those who spend the most with you – but it’s hard to stand out in the crowd; you won’t get ahead just by sending emails and conducting quarterly reviews.

 There’s a much better strategy that some of the most forward-thinking B2B companies are using to support their VIP customers.
-Using Slack Connect, they’re communicating with VIP clients via shared channels, where they’re able to build more authentic relationships, get product feedback, and resolve issues quickly.
+Using Slack Connect, they’re communicating with VIP clients via shared channels, where they’re able to provide white-glove customer service through building more authentic relationships, getting product feedback, and resolving issues quickly.
 These companies see increased customer expansion and decreased churn, resulting in measurable growth across the org.